71 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are currently using medications that cause difficulty with clotting, like blood thinners.

-How is the treatment dry needling different from other treatments for chronic low back pain?
+What evidence suggests that dry needling is effective for chronic low back pain?

 This trial is for adults aged 18-65 who have been experiencing chronic low back pain for at least three months.
 It's designed to understand how dry needling can help relieve this type of pain and improve quality of life.